mndfcked/kokoro-fastapi-nix/README.md

 1. Install NVIDIA Docker runtime on your system
 2. Set `useGpu = true` in your configuration
-3. Rebuild your Home Manager configuration
+3. Rebuild your NixOS configuration
 4. Restart the service

 ```nix